ISCHEMIC STROKE / PREVENTION

 Management

-- primary prevention: PFO closure is not indicated
+- primary prevention: PFO closure not indicated

 - secondary prevention: consider antiplatelet or anticoagulant therapy and PFO closure